jeff-cruz/jeff-cruz/README.md

 ## ✨ Fun Facts
 * 📍 I have lived in San Diego, CA my whole life.
-* 🕺🏼 I am a now retired hip-hop dancer of 13 years
+* 🕺🏼 I am a now retired hip-hop dancer of 13 years.
 * 🎮 I love to game!
-Valorant, League of Legends, Teamfight Tactics are my forte!
+Valorant, League of Legends, Teamfight Tactics are my forte.

 ## 🔗 Let's Connect!
 Absolutely open to new connections!